-TOOTH FAIRY DESIGNS produces jewelry and home accent items designed to create unique settings for specially processed baby teeth.
-The products do not display the teeth in the conventional manner that renders them immediately recognizable as teeth.
-Instead, a patented manufacturing process is used to create a subtle, pearl-like gemstone that is mounted in the bezel of contemporary jewelry designs and keepsakes.
-The interior of the tooth is cleaned, filled, and solidified.
-The perimeter of the tooth-stone is then precision machined, while the displayed surface retains its natural and unique topography and the brilliant white luster of the polished baby tooth.
-By this technique, you can again, and forever, see a portion of the smile of the small child you loved so much.
-Our jewelry articles let you see, touch, and reflect upon the only biological tokens of your of child’s youth.
-Your jewelry article will provided a unique family heirloom that can be passed on for generations.
+TOOTH FAIRY DESIGNS uses a patented manufacturing process is used to create a subtle, pearl-like gemstone from your child's baby tooth.
+By this technique, you can preserve forever, the smile of the small child you loved so much.
+Our jewelry articles let you see, touch, and reflect upon these beautiful tokens of your child’s youth.
+Your jewelry article will provide a unique family heirloom that can be passed on for generations.

 THE OCCASIONS for wearing your jewelry article are unlimited, be we do have suggestions.
 Consider wearing your jewelry article on the following occasions: